My Chef's Apron

 Notes

-Good quality crushed or diced tomatoes are used instead of a red sauce.
-Best to pick pure sweet tomatoes straight out of the jar or can with no additions (I love the Jovial brand.)
+• Good quality crushed or diced tomatoes: Best to pick pure sweet tomatoes straight out of the jar or can with no additions (I love the Jovial brand.)
 They will be seasoned, adding tons of flavor.
-You can, of course, opt for a pre-made red pasta sauce, but I encourage you first to try my version.
+You can, of course, opt for a pre-made red pasta sauce, but I encourage you to try this version first.

-Why do I have to pre-bake the pizza crust: it allows the crust to crisp up, especially the top and the bottom, and prevents undercooking from too many heavy toppings.
+• Why do I have to pre-bake the pizza crust: it allows the crust to crisp up, especially the bottom, and prevents a sogginess.

-Baking the pizza: Bake this thick pizza close to the oven floor, where the pizza crust will get the most radiant heat from the base.
-It will help crisp up the bottom of the pizza and create a beautiful crunchy golden-brown pizza crust.
+• Baking the pizza: Bake this thick pizza close to the oven floor, where the crust will get the most radiant heat from the base.
+It will help crisp up the bottom and create a beautiful crunchy golden-brown pizza crust.

-Other toppings: Traditionally, it is a meatless sauce made from tomatoes, lots of onions, and herbs sans the anchovies.
-If you are going for the New York Style Sicilian pizza, sprinkle on top mozzarella (if you don't mind some dairy) during the last 15 minutes of baking time.
+• Other toppings: Traditionally, it is a meatless sauce made from tomatoes, lots of onions, and herbs sans the anchovies.
+If you are going for the New York Style Sicilian pizza, sprinkle on top mozzarella (if you don't mind some dairy) during the last 15 minutes of baking time or, as suggested, grated Parmesan cheese.

 Add your own private notes